danjfreit/manic-mansion/README.md

 # Patches and the Manic Mansion

 ### Overview
-  This game began as part of the Global Game Jam 2019.
-This is a polished and slightly reworked version of the game being actively worked on by Daniel Freitas.
+  Help Patches fix up this old house!
+With beginnings in the 2019 Global Game Jam, Patches and the Manic Mansion takes a lighthearted and wholesome approach to the jam's theme of "Home".
+This repository is a fork of the original game jam repo, and is home to the polished and reworked version of the game (currently a work-in-progress).

 ---

-### Design Goals
+### Polish and Rework Design Goals
   #### • Focus Experience
   The player should know from the start what their goal is and how to achieve it.
 This will be achieved through the use of on-screen key instructions and a scoring system (even though the score is ultimately discarded for comedic effect).